Frequently Asked Questions

 I'm a high school junior or senior.
 How can I truly experience what it's like to be a member of the Spirit of Gold?

 We invite junior and senior band members to join us at Band Day.
 You'll be with us from the moment we step off to the stadium and on the field, performing at halftime.
 There is no better way to experience the SOG and SEC Football than enjoying it with other Commodore fans!
 If Band Day does not fit your schedule, please contact us to see if you can attend a different game.
 For more information or to schedule a visit, contact us today!

 Do I have to be in a concert band to be in marching band?

 No. You may be in marching band or concert band, or both.
 We highly encourage you to be in marching band in the fall and a concert group in the spring.
 If you go to Vanderbilt but you are not a music major, UCB is a great option.
 Other schools also have their own concert groups that you can join.

 The basketball band performs at all men's and women’s home basketball games while classes are in session, and travels to tournaments with the teams.
 There will be a few practices through the year.
 Students are free to come to all basketball games.

 How do I obtain more information?

 Contact us today through our web form, by phone (615-343-2263), or by email.
-We would be happy to help you schedule a campus tour, or visit with Mr. Murphy/Mr. Deason to discuss participating in the marching band.
+We would be happy to help you schedule a campus tour and visit with Dr. Morin and Mr. Murphy to discuss participating in the marching band.